A sharp knife is much safer than a dull one, just try sawing through a ripe tomato with a dull edge and keeping all your fingertips!

 What if you accidentally left your stone at home?You may find yourself in circumstances where a sharpening stone is unavailable, and you're in dire need to sharpen your edge.
 You can improvise with using a brick, flower pot, any unglazed porcelain, such as the bottom of your toilet tank lid, or an unfinished ceramic, such as the rough ring found on the bottom of some plates, serving dishes or mugs.
 Emery boards that are used for manicures also work well, and any item made of aluminum.
 Things made from aluminum are covered with a layer of aluminum oxide, which is a nice abrasive but should only be used for the final sharpening.
-Andrew Thorpe, the Media Relations Officer for the Scout Association in the United Kingdom, also recommends using porous rocks, such as fine sandstone, or even water smoothed rocks found around rivers.
+Andrew Thorpe, the Media Relations Officer for the Scout Association in the United Kingdom, also recommends using porous rocks, such as fine sandstone, or even water-smoothed rocks found around rivers.

 Lubricant: An anti-friction agent is needed during the process for a couple of reasons.
-While you are running your pocket knife over the stone, you are actually shaving a small amount of particles off the stone.
+While you are running your pocket knife over the stone, you are actually shaving a few particles off the stone.
 An emollient helps you keep a clean surface necessary for a nice sharp knife.
 Also, as you run the blade over the stone, heat can build from the friction created, and too much heat can warp the blade.
 The lubricant reduces the amount of heat, and could possibly save your steel edge!

 What to use: Most knife experts recommend using mineral oil for your lubricant, but water, and even your very own spit, is sufficient.